sony-ann/Cidrie-Works-/README.md

 To clean and fill missing data in student csv file and find average.

 # Face Detection
-This project demonstrates real-time face detection using a webcam and Haar Cascade Classifier in OpenCV.
+This code demonstrates real-time face detection using a webcam and Haar Cascade Classifier in OpenCV.
 The program captures live video, detects human faces, and draws bounding boxes around them.

 ## How It Works